Scambi

 Scambi (Exchanges) is an electronic music composition by the Belgian composer Henri Pousseur, realized in 1957 at the Studio di fonologia musicale di Radio Milano.

 History

-Scambi is Pousseur's second electronic-music work, following Seismogramme I–II (Seismograms I–II)—one of the seven works which had been presented in October 1954 on the first concert of full-scale compositions produced in the Electronic-Music Studio of the NWDR.
-Pousseur at this time had obligations as a schoolteacher in Malmedy and so could only come intermittently to work in the Cologne studio, where his friend Karlheinz Stockhausen helped carry out the technical realisation.
-His work on Scambi by contrast brought him into direct contact with the work of actually realising electronic music.
+Pousseur's first electronic work was Seismogramme I–II.
+It was performed in October 1954 on the first concert of full-scale compositions produced at the Electronic-Music Studio of the NWDR.
+Pousseur had obligations as a schoolteacher in Malmedy and could only work intermittently in the Cologne studio.
+His friend Karlheinz Stockhausen helped carry out the technical realization.
+On his second electronic composition (Scambi), Pousseur was able to work directly on realizing the music.